chtimi59/irbridge/README.md

   <img src="nec.png" alt="nec waveform"/>
 </p>

-But in a second step, I've also reverse-engineered my starfrit scale which use a proprietary IR protocols.
+In a second step, I've reverse-engineered my starfrit scale which use a proprietary IR protocols.
 This part is referenced as 'unkn0' protocol in the 'ircodec' sources.

 History